Indicia-Team/indicia-docs/site-building/moving-data-around/indicia2recorder.rst

 The Indicia2Recorder addin is an extension to Recorder 6 which allows download of the records you have access to from an Indicia powered online recording website.
-The addin depends on modules existing on the website which are currently only available for Drupal, this means that the addin can only download Indicia records via a Drupal 6 or Drupal 7 website such as iRecord at present. t
+The addin depends on modules existing on the website which are currently only available for Drupal, this means that the addin can only download Indicia records via a Drupal 7 or Drupal 8 website such as iRecord at present (Drupal 6 is possible but no longer supported).

 If you already have the addin installed and configured, then jump straight to the section on usage further down the page.